 Dr Carl Knight

-Carl's research interests are in political theory and ethics, with a particular focus on distributive justice.
-His publications include Luck Egalitarianism (single-authored monograph, Edinburgh University Press, 2009), Responsibility and Distributive Justice (co-edited with Zofia Stemplowska, Oxford University Press, 2011), and over twenty peer-reviewed articles.
-He is currently completing a book on luck and fairness.
+Carl's research interests are in political theory and political philosophy, with a particular focus on distributive justice.
+He has over 30 peer-reviewed publications including Luck Egalitarianism (single-authored monograph, Edinburgh University Press, 2009) and Responsibility and Distributive Justice (co-edited with Zofia Stemplowska, Oxford University Press, 2011).
+He is currently completing a second monograph on luck and fairness.

 - distributive justice